mpostol/TP/ExDataManagement/DataStreams/READMECryptography.md

 In the next part, we move on to asymmetric encryption.
 Precisely, not the encryption itself because the performance of asymmetric encryption is not enough hence it is only used in selected scenarios.
 The next section explores examples illustrating digital signature scenarios in which asymmetric encryption can and should be used.
 Asymmetric encryption is also used to distribute a session key securely.
 The session key for communication encryption is a temporary cryptographic key used to secure communication between parties during a specific session.
 It is generated for a short duration and provides a secure means for encrypting and decrypting bitstreams exchanged between the communicating entities.
 Session keys can be securely exchanged using asymmetric cryptography, where each party has a pair of public and private keys.
 The public keys can be exchanged openly, while the private keys are kept secret.

-## 5. Non-repudiation
+## 4. Non-repudiation

-### 5.1.
-Preface
+### 4.1.
+Fundamentals

-When talking about documents such as a wire transfer order, there is no need to provide any special justification that the recipient of such a document will be vitally interested in being able to determine that the document has been issued by an authorized person, for example by the owner of the account for which the order was issued.

-Because we use file systems and transfer bitstream data over computer networks streaming data security must inherently be the subject of our particular concern.
-In this subsection, the discussion on cryptographic security is continued in the context of non-repudiation.
-Non-repudiation can be achieved by providing a way to verify that the sender of a message is who claims to be and that the message has not been altered during transmission.
-To achieve this protection a digital signature is applied.
-The digital signature is a cryptographic technique used to ensure the authenticity and integrity of a  bitstream.

-We have already learned about the hash function to protect bitstream integrity.
-However, there is still a problem with how to distribute its result so that in different places of the IT system, and different locations in the world this hash value can be used to check the integrity of a bitstream.
-Bitstream integrity refers to the assurance that the bitstream remains intact during transmission or storage.
-It ensures that each bit in the data stream retains its original value without corruption or errors.
-The previous article [`Cybersecurity of External Streaming  Data  - Confidentiality`][confidentiality] addresses symmetric encryption, in which we use identical keys by the encryption and decryption inter-operating parties.
-Again, we have the problem of distributing these keys among the authorized users who have the right to access the information represented by this stream.
-There is another problem with the use of symmetric encryption, namely scalability.
-It consists of the fact that the number of keys that we need to manage for encryption and decryption increases rapidly, that is, it increases with the square of the number of parties that participate in sharing data.

-To implement a digital signature, the sender uses a private key to create a unique digital signature for the message.
-This private key is known only to the sender and is kept confidential.
-The recipient, in turn, can verify the signature using the sender's public key.
-The public key is widely distributed and can be freely shared.

-If the digital signature is valid, it confirms that the bitstream is indeed signed by the holder of the private key associated with the public key used for verification.
-The digital signature also ensures that the content of the bitstream has not been altered since the signature was created.
-Even a small change in the message would result in a completely different signature.

 Digital signatures are widely used in electronic transactions, software distribution, and other scenarios where ensuring the origin and integrity of bitstreams is crucial.
 Let's check how asymmetric encryption could be implemented in this subsection.
 First of all, I propose to deal with the confirmation of authorship.
 This issue has been associated with the topic of ensuring bitstream integrity.
+We have already learned that there are two types of encryption.
+In the examples discussed in this chapter, only the asymmetric encryption method of the bitstreams is the subject of examination.
+Symmetric encryption has been the subject of the previous chapter covering the confidentiality of bitstreams.

 So let's move on to how a digital signature works, and how we ensure that the document's author cannot deny that he is the author.

-### 5.2.
+### 4.2.
 Compliance with Domain-specific Language

 If a bitstream to be signed is compliant with domain-specific language (for example XML) any inserted text to this bitstream must not break compliance with this language.
 For example, consider the [catalog.example.xml][catalog] document that we already used in examples.
 Let's try to add a free-formatted text at the end of this document, for example, a previously calculated hash value expressed as hexadecimal text encoded using ASCII standard.
 Well, of course, we can easily predict the result.
 There is a syntax error reported, hence it can be stated that this document is no longer an XML document.
 Because the syntax is not correct it is not possible to recover the meaning of this document as one whole including added text.
 It is simply a free text and is not suitable for further processing when we expect the document to follow XML syntax rules.

 What can we do?
 We can surround this text with an element markup, which is called for example `Hash`.
 As a result, we no longer have an XML syntax error, but we do have an error that such an element does not exist according to the schema we have defined.
 We can dumb down this document again and remove references to the schema, which defines what an XML document should contain.
 But this again leads to further consequences, such that if we expect that this document is compliant with a certain schema, then, as a consequence, this document is rejected because the schema is not defined for it.
 I would like us to remember this when following the method of implementing a digital signature.
 It will be vital to us.

-### 5.3.
+### 4.3.
 Signing Process

-First, let me remind you of the three goals we have.

-1. The first one is to ensure that all users of the source bitstream can verify that the stream was not modified while it was being archived or transmitted.
-2. The second goal is to safeguard information from unauthorized access, ensuring confidentiality.
-This goal can be enforced using the encryption already examined provided that the key distribution will support this.
-3. Last but not least purpose is to confirm authorship, so all users of this stream can determine who created this stream and who is responsible for its content.
-This goal we call non-repudiation of the author.
-In this case, let me remind you of an example involving a wire transfer.
-It would have been much better for the bank to have been sure that the person issuing the wire transfer order would not be able to deny authorship of the order and blame someone fraud who transferred money.

-The following diagram shows how to achieve authorship non-repudiation of a bitstream
+The following diagram shows how to implement authorship non-repudiation of a bitstream

 ![Fig. 1 Digital Signature](.Media/PodpisCyfrowy.png)